styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Perfect for testing strategies quickly
 - Great for farming and grinding sessions

+### Example Mods
-Note: The UI Components Showcase mod and other example mods are available in the `Unused Mods/` folder as examples or for development/testing.
+Some mods in the `Unused Mods/` folder are provided as examples or for development/testing.
 These are not enabled by default but can be activated or used as templates for your own mods.

 ## Contributing